Home » The Town » Books

 Books

 There is a large range of books and booklets about Bollington or those produced for specific events in the town.
 The following list contains all that I know about but is certainly not complete.
 If you know of others please send me a message and tell me about them!
 Thanks.
 Some are available for sale through the Discovery Centre and, in some cases, at newsagents and booksellers.
 Others are more difficult to find but eBay, Amazon, and Google Books are useful online sources.
+Most of the historical history books are available for reference through the main Public Library in Macclesfield or at Cheshire Archives.

 Recent publications